yuvalmGS/gigaspaces-wiki-jekyll/xap97net/system-configuration-list.markdown

 Set the `XapNet.Gsc.Memory.Maximum` to have the right size.
 Usually 20480 (20GB) will be a good number.
 For example: A machine with 64 GB RAM should have 3 GSCs running , each with 20GB GSC as Maximum size.

-**Please make sure firewall and antivirus are DISABLED on XAP .Net Grid machines!**
+**Please make sure firewall and any anti-virus SW are DISABLED on XAP .Net Grid machines!**

 # Platform Configuration Properties